Amirhossein-Nayebi/Nordic-Vehicle-Dataset/ReadMe.md

 <img src='./sample-images/2022-12-23 Bjenberg 02_stabilized_6.png' alt="Sample 14" width="640" height="360">
 </center>

-You can find the NVD dataset here: https://nvd.ltu-ai.dev/
+You can find the NVD dataset and the models' weights here: https://nvd.ltu-ai.dev/

 This repository contains code for fine-tuning YOLOv5, YOLOv8 and Faster R-CNN on the NVD dataset.
 Below, you can find setup instructions.